The three phases of self-gravitating scalar field ground states: Analytically Evaluating Multispecies ULDM for Phase Transitions

 The effect of self-interactions on ULAs has been explored elsewhere in the literature; they change the profile of ground state solitons, but do not fundamentally change their shape~\cite{Glennon:2023jsp,Guo:2020tla,Eby:2020eas,Luu:2023dmi}.
 Nevertheless, adding self-interactions to the single field model imposes certain limits: Ref.~\cite{2016arXiv160306580F} derived limits on mass and self-interaction strengths below the fuzzy regime by comparing pressure from self-interaction to the quantum pressure, while Ref.\ \cite{Cembranos2018} derives a constraint from the CMB power spectrum,

 which in our normalized units works out to $\Lambda \lesssim 3 \Lambda_0$.

-Inter-species interactions haven't been subject to many astrophysically-motivated dark matter constraints thus far.
-Certain models of string theory can provide guidance: for instance, in Ref.~\cite{Mehta:2021pwf} the authors use black hole superradiance to predict inter-species interactions are not expected to exceed the self-interaction strengths~\cite{Mehta:2021pwf}.
+Interspecies interactions haven't been subject to many astrophysically-motivated dark matter constraints thus far.
+Certain models of string theory can provide guidance: for instance, in Ref.~\cite{Mehta:2021pwf} the authors use black hole superradiance to predict interspecies interactions are not expected to exceed the self-interaction strengths~\cite{Mehta:2021pwf}.
 Given they are the most unconstrained feature of the model we explore, we were motivated to focus on exploration on how they affect potential observables.
 Consequently, we chose to put aside the effects of self-interactions by setting $\lambda_{ii} = 0$ and only varying $\lambda_{ij}$.
-This allowed us to explore the effects of growing inter-species interactions without adding to an already high-dimensional space of variables; the detailed exploration of the effects of self-interactions we leave for future work.
+This allowed us to explore the effects of growing interspecies interactions without adding to an already high-dimensional space of variables; the detailed exploration of the effects of self-interactions we leave for future work. {Furthermore, while we have been endeavored to be specific and clear in this text, any remaining ambiguity in the following sections when using the just the term ``interaction" should be understood to mean ``interspecies interaction."}